NG-Vincent/P2G2-JobTracker/README.md

 ## Username

-Github repo can be view at NG-Vincent/P2G2-JobTracker
+Github repo can be viewed at NG-Vincent/P2G2-JobTracker

 ## Preview